xinjue37/Airline-Services-Satisfaction-Analysis/README.md

 * This is a project developed in undergraduate Year 3 - Semester 1.
 * The repository consists
     * 1 Jupyter notebook file that contains code about
-    * If you are interested how it implemented, you can see the **report.pdf** for details
+    * If you are interested how it implemented, you can see the **Report.pdf** for details
 * The data we used are [Kaggle Airline Passenger Satisfaction](https://www.kaggle.com/datasets/mysarahmadbhat/airline-passenger-satisfaction)

 ## Abstract